HiDeoo/ts-playground-block/README.md

 - Support for [TypeScript Twoslash](https://www.typescriptlang.org/dev/twoslash) annotations
 - Link to open the code in the [official TypeScript Playground](https://www.typescriptlang.org/play)

-> **Note**
+> **Warning**
 >
 > GitHub Blocks is currently an experimental technical preview.
 It is not available to all GitHub users and may change at any time.

 ## Planned Features

-GitHub Blocks is still in early development and same goes for this GitHub Block.
+GitHub Blocks is still in **early development** and same goes for this GitHub Block.
 The following features are planned:

 - TS Config customization just like the official TypeScript Playground.
-- Dark mode (the GitHub Blocks UI does not yet support a dark mode).
+- Theme support (the GitHub Blocks UI does not yet support themes).

 ## Limitations